sirtaylor88/ansible_training/README.md

-# ansible_training
+# Training on Ansible

-Training on Ansible
+Base on Getting Started with Ansible: Automation Made Easy